GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/datastore.md

 `@Transactional` annotated methods because Cloud Datastore does not support transactions within transactions.

-Other Google Cloud database related libraries like spanner, firestore can introduce `PlatformTransactionManager` beans, and can interfere with Datastore Transaction Manager.
-To disambiguate, explicitly specify the name of the transaction manager bean for such `@Transactional` methods, for eg.
+Other Google Cloud database-related integrations like Spanner and Firestore can introduce `PlatformTransactionManager` beans, and can interfere with Datastore Transaction Manager.
+To disambiguate, explicitly specify the name of the transaction manager bean for such `@Transactional` methods.
+Example:

 ```java
 @Transactional(transactionManager = "datastoreTransactionManager")